Art Buying & Investment F.A.Q.

 Professional framing:Ask if the photograph has been professionally framed and whether archival methods and materials (acid-free) were used.
 At a glance some cheap framing may look passable when new but it will not wear well and probably cause damage to your artwork eventually.
 I’ve never met anyone who regretted good quality framing.
 The extra initial cost spread over the years is relatively small and well worthwhile.

-Limited edition:If you are interested in buying art that is likely to increase in value you should ask whether the print you’re considering is a genuine, low volume limited edition or an unlimited (‘endless’) edition that is likely to be printed thousands of times.
-Some ‘unlimited’ edition artworks are only produced in small numbers but others may have thousands of reproductions.
+Limited edition:If you are interested in buying art likely to increase in value, you should ask whether the print you’re considering is a genuine, low volume limited edition or an unlimited (‘endless’) edition likely to be printed thousands of times.
+Some unlimited production artworks are only produced in small numbers but others may have thousands of reproductions.
 Irrespective of the quality, if thousands are produced then the resale value is likely to be negligible.

-Of course there are talented artists that deliberately keep an extremely low profile and there are artists that are very well known that produce work of dubious quality (their primary talent may be their, or their agent's, marketing ability), so the above-mentioned aspects should only be used as a guide rather than a guarantee of quality or evidence of a lack of talent.
+Of course there are talented artists deliberately keeping an extremely low profile and there are very well known artists producing work of dubious quality (their primary talent may be their, or their agent's, marketing ability), so the above-mentioned aspects should only be used as a guide rather than a guarantee of quality or evidence of a lack of talent.

-Also something else that is vital to consider – uniqueness.
+Also something else vital to consider – uniqueness.
 How similar is this artist’s work to whatever else is being reproduced?
 Are they leaders others are copying, or are they one of the copiers?
-Followers will always be one step behind the original and lack the difficult-to-define but nonetheless unmistakable quality that distinguishes creative originals from the rest.
+Followers will always be one step behind the original and lack the difficult-to-define but nonetheless unmistakable quality distinguishing creative originals from the rest.
 In the long term, it is of course the truly creative leaders whose artwork increases in value and the coat-tailers who are forgotten relatively quickly.